 Three to six can play.
-You will need 10 tokens (coins, poker chips, whatever - or any gadget that counts to 10) for each player.
+To keep track of Level, you will need 10 tokens - or a gadget that counts to 10 - for each player.

 Divide the cards into the Door deck and the Treasure deck.
 Shuffle both decks.
 Deal four cards from each deck to each player.